sporto/elm-tutorial/040_effects/tasks.md

 There is quite a bit happening in these lines:

 - `Task.andThen` takes an __input task__ and a __callback__.
 When the input task is done it calls the callback with the success result of the input task.
-- `andThen` first argument is the task, but as we are using the pipe operator we want the first argument to be the callback.
-We need to use `flip` for flipping the order of the first two arguments of `andThen`.
 - `andThen` will only call the callback if successful, in case of error `andThen` won't proceed
 - `sendToMb` receives the success value from the input task
 - `andThen` returns a new task.
 This new task has `Http.Error` as the possible error result because the original input task (`httpTask`) has that error type.